Apfelmus1337/hv23-writeup/13/README.md

 # [HV23.13] Santa's Router

+## Introduction

+Difficulty: Medium<br>
+Author: Fabi_07

+Santa came across a weird service that provides something with signatures of a firmware.
+He isn't really comfortable with all that crypto stuff, can you help him with this?

+## Solution

 A router with firmware update capabilities, how nice of Santa.

 After checking the source code for some time, I realized that the `hasFile` function, had a serious flaw, it always `XOR`'ed 8-byte chunks to the current hash.